-- 1) When placing machine into Transport position, keep the Trailer Height at Maximum.
-1 - 2) Operate the transport hydraulics 2 to fully raise the harrow sections. - 3) Fully Rotate the endwheels 4 before driving forward.
-The wing beams should fold back into transport position. - 4) Install all frame transport pins (2), cylinder lock bars (2), and endwheel transport bars (2). - A IMPORTANT: Endwheel transport bars MUST be installed during transport. - 5) Ensure SMV sign and reflectors are clean and lights are working.
+- 1) When placing machine into Transport position, keep the Trailer Height at Maximum. - 2) Raise disc sections.
+3 A IMPORTANT: Discs MUST be raised.
+Failure to do so will result in damage to disc sections. - 3) Operate the transport hydraulics 2 to fully raise the harrow sections. - 4) Fully Rotate the endwheels 🕃 before driving forward.
+The wing beams should fold back into transport position. - 5) Install all frame transport pins (2), cylinder lock bars (2), and endwheel transport bars (2). - MPORTANT: Endwheel transport bars MUST be installed during transport. - 6) Ensure SMV sign and reflectors are clean and lights are working.
 Follow all local transport laws when transporting.